aik6980/cv/src/index.md

 - 100km South downs way, Action Challenge 2019
 - 100km South coast, Dorset 2018
 - 100km Isle of Wight, Ultra challenge 2017
-- 64km Midnight walk, 7 Sisters 2016
+- 64km Midnight walk, Seven Sisters 2016

 ## Hobbies
 In my spare time, I like to work on my small projects to express my ideas and expand my knowledge.
 This ranges from a toy renderer to small games.
 I enjoyed playing my piano, bass, guitar and sing-along on my favorite tunes.
 During summer, I love to spend time outside, playing football, travelling and go for a hike.
 I love reading and the library full of physical books is one of my favorite places in town.